bloominstituteoftechnology/node-db1-project/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+SELECT Customers.CustomerName, count(Orders.orderid)
+from Orders
+inner join Customers on Orders.CustomerID=Customers.CustomerID group by CustomerName;

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT Customers.CustomerName, count(Orders.orderid)
+from Orders
+inner join Customers on Orders.CustomerID=Customers.CustomerID group by CustomerName order by count(Orders.orderid) desc;

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT Customers.city, count(Orders.orderid)
+from Orders
+inner join Customers on Orders.CustomerID=Customers.CustomerID group by city;

 ## delete all users that have no orders.
 Should delete 17 records.

+DELETE from customers where customerid not in (select customerid from orders)